guprobr/WakkaQt/readme.md

 - **`mainwindow.cpp` / `mainwindow.h`:** Core application logic, including UI setup and media control.
 - **`sndwidget.cpp` / `sndwidget.h`:** Custom widget for displaying sound levels.
 - **`previewdialog.cpp` / `previewdialog.h`:** Preview dialog for reviewing and adjusting vocal levels before rendering.
+- **`audioamplifier.cpp` / `audioamplifier.h`:** Class to manipulate samples of preview volume adjustment.
 - **`resources.qrc`:** Resource file for including images like the app logo.

 ## FFmpeg Integration

 The application uses FFmpeg to mix the recorded webcam video and vocals with the karaoke video.
 It applies various audio filters like normalization, echo, and compression to enhance vocal quality.

-Ensure that FFmpeg is correctly installed and added to your system's `PATH` for the app to work as expected.
+Ensure that FFmpeg is correctly installed, compiled with LV2 plugin support, and added to your system's `PATH` for the app to work as expected. **Same for yt-dlp**.
 Except on windows, because:

 ## About Windows bundle ZIP